Ansh25bai11078-prog/CLOTHES_RECOMMENDATION_SYSTEM/readme.md

 The Clothes Recommendation System is a Python-based project that suggests suitable clothing based on **temperature** and **weather conditions**.
 It is a simple, modular program built using conditional statements and separate module files, demonstrating clean structure and real-world applicability.

-This project aligns with the *Build Your Own Project* guidelines by providing clear input/output, modularity, functional requirements, and user interaction flow.

 ---